 We try to use as little snorkeling sunscreen as possible these days.
 First because we don’t really like the stuff, and second because the FDA can find no evidence that sunscreens actually reduce your chances of skin cancer.

 To use less sunscreen we now always wear long sleeved rash guards.
 They have the added benefit of adding a small amount of warmth, and preventing jellyfish stings.
-You can also wear a full body rash guard and use even less sunscreen (link above has more info).
+You can also wear a rash guard with a hood or one that covers your whole body to use even less sunscreen (link above has more info).

-So pretty much we only use sunscreen on our legs, feet, neck, ears, and the back of our hands.
+So pretty much we only use sunscreen on exposed skin: neck, ears, the back of our hands, etc.

 We also use sun hats and long sleeved t-shirts when we are not in the water.